KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Sheet](https://docs.google.com/spreadsheets/d/1N-4XyoVhiX0h2s07Ylrh1jBjAx3dhl7qPbyGDU2IOmQ/edit?usp=sharing) & [Videos](https://drive.google.com/drive/folders/1613wQOEuqRVqg6BFS8ExO_SJjE-ZhZE9?usp=sharing)

 **Significance:**
-The formula to find Freeze duration is accurate to 0.1s or 6 frames in 60 fps for both Cryo/Hydro and both swirled auras.
+The formula to find Freeze duration is accurate to 0.1s or 6 frames in 60 FPS for both Cryo/Hydro and both swirled auras.
 However it seems Freeze duration is also affected by hitlag.
 Additionally ,It is unknown how Mona's c1 affects Freeze duration for now.

 ### Various GU Values of Shatter based on Different Types of Attacks